Jin Shrines, Fengshengsi Daxiongbao Hall 晉祠奉聖寺大雄寶殿

 Building Information

-The transverse structure of the building, that perpendicular to the roof ridge, is composed of six rafter beams paired with two infant beams , with three columns supporting the roof’s extended eaves.
+The transverse structure of the building, that perpendicular to the roof ridge, is composed of six rafter 椽 beams paired with two infant beams , with three columns supporting the roof’s extended eaves.
 A row of inner pillars is used in the back of the hall, and two beams on both sides of gable hall adopt the chuandou 穿斗 system (penetrating and interlocking framework).
 The dougong 斗拱 bracket sets are large and consist of five layers of bracket arms puzuo 铺作 , supporting and extending roof eaves.
 The jixin 计心造 construction is also used here.

-Nine statues of deities, including Śākyamuni, Samantabhadra Bodhisattva, and Mañjuśrī Bodhisattva are inside of Treasure Hall.
+Nine statues of deities, including Śākyamuni, Samantabhadra , and Mañjuśrī are inside of Treasure Hall.
 The frescoes on the two side walls and the wall near the eaves inside the hall depict thirty-six legendary stories from the life of Shakyamuni.
 The rear wall of the main hall features the Buddha figures includes Amitâbha Buddha, bodhisattvas Avalokitêśvara, and Mahāsthāmaprāpta.

 2Works Cited